 Coordinate System and Texturing

 - If you import a model with UVs, they will be used.
-If you do not want to use UVs from the obj file, use the Unwrap tool to replace texturing coordinates.
-UV coordinates for all triangles must be defined, otherwise the file will not be imported and an error message will appear.
+If you do not want to use those UV maps, use the Unwrap tool to replace them.
+UV coordinates must be defined for all triangles; otherwise, the file will not be imported, and an error message will appear.

-- If an (obj) model has also a texture file or more of them connected to it, the image resolution of the texture files will be used instead.
+- If a model also has a texture file or more of them, the image resolution of the texture files will be used instead.
 The texture file(s) must be linked to the model through the material .mtl file.

-- If the (obj) does not have a texture file, then the future texture resolution will be obtained from MESH MODEL / Create Model / / Coloring/Texturing / Imported model default texture resolution.
+- If the model does not have a texture file, then the model's resolution will be obtained from MESH MODEL / Create Model / / Coloring/Texturing / Imported model default texture resolution.

-TIP: You can export, retopologize, create your own UVs and import your model.
-Afterwards, when you run texturing of the imported model, it will use your own UVs automatically and it will just compute colors of the textels i.e. it will not do the unwrapping.
+TIP: You can export, retopologize, create UVs, and import your model.
+Afterwards, when you run texturing of the imported model, it will automatically use your UVs and compute colors of the textels, i.e., it will not do the unwrapping.